magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_fixture-repo.md

 ### Data set replacement {#dataset-replacement}

-You can change your data set with no need to change the data set name.
+You can modify your data set without changing the name of the data set.
 Simply use a `replace` attribute.
 For example,

  {%highlight xml%}